vadv/gopher-lua-libs/README.md

 ## Usage

-For quick overview you can use standalone interpreter with listed libs.
+For the quick overview you can use standalone interpreter with listed libs.
 Examples and documentation for modules can be found in their directories.
 ```
 go get github.com/vadv/gopher-lua-libs/cmd/glua-libs